Resilient

 Physical Medicine and Rehabilitation Physicians are more resilient to AI impacts than most occupations, according to our analysis of 5 sources.

-Physical Medicine and Rehabilitation Physicians are labeled "Resilient" because the heart of their work — hands-on physical exams, performing injections and nerve tests, and coaching patients through the emotional and physical challenges of recovery — requires human judgment, dexterity, and empathy that AI simply can't replicate.
-While AI is already helping these doctors by handling tedious paperwork and summarizing research, it's being used as a helpful assistant rather than a replacement.
+Physical Medicine and Rehabilitation physicians are labeled "Resilient" because the heart of their work, including hands-on physical exams, injections, electrodiagnostic procedures, and coaching patients through recovery, requires human skill, judgment, and empathy that AI simply cannot replicate.
+While AI is already helping these doctors with time-consuming tasks like writing medical notes and summarizing research, studies show that AI clinical tools still can't match a physiatrist's ability to interpret complex diagnostic results or connect with patients on a personal level.

 Read full analysis